Khaliddxx/cpp_Matrix_Class/README.md

 # Matrix Class in C++

 ### Implementing a matrix class and testing it in C++.

-The matrix class
-does following:
+The matrix class does the following:

 1. Initializing the matrix with a 1D float or int array and 2 integers indicating the shape of the matrix.